tayganr/lakehouse/modules/module01b.md

 ## 7. Pipeline (initialLoad)

-To finalize our pipeline, we must update the parameters of the data flow activity so that is is able to retrieve a file name from the previous step in the pipeline.
+To finalize our pipeline, we must update the parameters of the data flow activity so that it is able to retrieve a file name from the previous step in the pipeline.

 1. Navigate back to the **pipeline**, click to focus on the **Data flow** step